Faeq-F/Zarlasht/diary.md

 Got more feedback from my supervisor for my project plan & made the improvements.
-Continued with screen designs & did further research into my chosen technologies (specifically Gleam) due to a misunderstanding of it's implementation of concurrency.
+Continued with screen designs & did further research into my chosen technologies (specifically Gleam) due to a misunderstanding of it's implementation of concurrency (aims 4 & 7, and goals 2, 3, 4).

 ### 07/10/2024 - 08/10/2024

 Finished improving the project plan.
 I have also setup hosting for the final program and all of the proof of concepts that will be produced.
-This includes deno deploy for the websocket servers and aiven for the Valkey database.
+This includes deno deploy for the websocket servers and Aiven for the Valkey database (as planned for week 4).

 </details>